-Of all the world’s leading violinists, Gidon Kremer has perhaps had the most unconventional career.
-Born in Riga, Latvia, he began studying the violin at the age of four with his father and grandfather, who were both distinguished string players.
+Of all the world’s leading violinists, Gidon Kremer perhaps has the most unconventional career.
+Born in Riga, Latvia, he began studying at the age of four with his father and grandfather, who were both distinguished string players.
 At the age of seven, he entered Riga Music School.
 At sixteen he was awarded the first Prize of the Latvian Republic and two years later he began his studies with David Oistrakh at the Moscow Conservatory.
-He went on to win prestigious awards including the 1967 Queen Elizabeth Competition and the first prize in both the Paganini and Tchaikovsky International Competitions.
+He went on to win prestigious awards including the 1967 Queen Elizabeth Competition and the first prize in both Paganini and Tchaikovsky International Competitions.

 This success launched Gidon Kremer’s distinguished career, in the course of which he has established a worldwide reputation as one of the most original and compelling artists of his generation.
 He has appeared on virtually every major concert stage with the most celebrated orchestras of Europe and America.
 Also he has collaborated with today’s foremost conductors. ... read full bio